paulhegedus/OFPE/README.md

 data to the yield and protein datasets, analysis and simulation of ecological and economic outcomes, and generation of input prescriptions based on the field specific predictions.
-In the next year, data is collected and the cycle repeats, beginning with downloading GEE data and importing data collected from on-farm equipment.
+In the next year, data is collected and the cycle repeats, beginning with downloading that year’s GEE data and importing data collected from on-farm equipment.

 Below (Fig. 1) is a schematic of the general On-Field Precision Experiments data workflow, with a more detailed description of the data